 Basic Refrigeration

-You’ll learn the basic scientific principles behind refrigeration and heat transference, as well as how to apply this knowledge to make informed troubleshooting decisions at work.
+Students in this training portion learn refrigeration and how it works to cool air.
+Refrigeration systems can extend beyond traditional heaters and air conditioners to supermarket and laboratory refrigerators.
+You’ll learn the basic scientific principles behind refrigeration and heat transference and how to apply this knowledge to make informed troubleshooting decisions at work.

 Brazing, Soldering and Piping

-An HVAC technician must know different types of metal-joining techniques to perform their jobs, especially when making large repairs or installing new HVAC equipment.
+An HVAC technician must know different metal-joining techniques to perform their jobs, especially when making large repairs or installing new HVAC equipment.
 You will learn how to braze, solder, and assemble different forms of piping commonly used throughout the industry.
-You will learn not only how and when to use each process but how to select and operate the right tools for the job.
+You will learn how and when to use each process and how to select and operate the right tools for the job.

 Sheet Metal Fabrication